opsone-ch/documentation/www/development/vagrant.md

  * load your SSH key into ssh-agent (VM has to access different repositorys with your key)
  * use Vagrant commands like `vagrant up` to control your VM only
+ * there is no centralized database management tool available.
+Read the [corresponding article](https://snowflakehosting.ch/#!services/database.md#Access) to know how to connect anyhow.